 Federal and state governments typically have programs designed to give first home buyers a leg-up into the property market.
 This could include anything from stamp duty concessions, cash grants, and shared equity programs where the government owns a stake in your property and pays some of your deposit.

-Other programs such as the first home loan deposit scheme allow you to enter the market with as little as 5% deposit without paying LMI.
-However spots on these programs are typically limited, so you'll want to do your homework.
+Other programs, such as the Home Guarantee Scheme allow you to enter the market with as little as 5% deposit without paying LMI.